palantir/conjure/rfc/001-naming.md

 2. Easy for consumers to file bugs or feature requests.
 3. Easy for maintainers to keep compile backwards-compatibility (i.e. hard to cause unintentional breaks).
 4. Easy to version all artifacts in a SemVer compliant way.

+A corollary of (1) is that only one repo should ever publish artifacts to one maven group (so that consumers can easy force one version).

 ## Alternatives considered